 Achieve sustainable growth of the Shimizu Group by responding swiftly and decisively to environmental changes, evolving the construction business, working to create new revenue bases, and by strengthening the business base and achieving work style reform from the perspectives of SDGs*1 and ESG*2.

-- Work to improve earning power by improving productivity through strict attention to quality, safety, and process management.
+- Work to improve earning power by improving productivity in addition to strict attention to quality, safety, and process management.

 - Be faithful to the tradition of superb craftsmanship by adhering to a strict system of quality and safety management checks.